hcchuang/hcchuang.github.io/_pages/about.md

 3. _What Share of Patents Is Commercialized?_(with Po-Hsuan Hsu, You-Na Lee, and John.
 P Walsh) <small> TPRI Brownbag Seminar\*; NBER Productivity Seminar\*; Max Planck I&E Seminar\*; TES 2023; Academia Sinica; NTU; NTPU; YZU. (*Presented by John.
 P Walsh)</small>

    This paper applies machine learning and advanced natural language processing techniques to estimate the probabilities of commercial use of patents, over time at scale.
-We combine three surveys of inventors reporting on US patents as independently labeled training data, and use a combination of contextual embedding codings of the patent text and bibliometric indicators from the patent documents to develop machine learning models for patented inventions
+We combine three surveys of inventors reporting on US patents as independently labeled training data, and use a combination of contextual embedding codings of the patent text and bibliometric indicators from the patent documents to develop machine learning models for patented inventions.

 4. _Assessing Risk Spillovers with (Lasso) VAR for Expectile_(with O-Chia Chuang, Zaichao Du, and Zhenhong Huang) <small> The 28th Conference on the Theories and Practices of Securities and Financial Markets; NTU; TFA 2020; TES 2020; The 6th Annual Meeting of Young Econometricians in Asia-Pacific\*.
 (Presented by *O-Chia Chuang) </small>